-At the end of this academic year, a full review will be carried out on this year's planned spend.
+At the end of this academic year, a full review will be carried out on this year's planned spend, and next year's priorities outlined to align with the academy improvement plan.

 Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England